I thought today I’d share with you 4 Thanksgiving Table Decorating Ideas, inspired by our family’s Thanksgiving celebrations.

 Add an “I’m Thankful For” prompt to each place setting.
 It’s a great conversation starter, and a fun way to remind everyone what the Holiday is all about.

-(Plates are Johnson Brothers brand, you can buy them online HERE)
+(Plates are Johnson Brothers brand)

 We had a smaller group than normal this year, with many family members out of town.
 We missed them dearly but the upside to having a smaller group is that we all fit at the same table this year.